Fast Linear Reservoirs via Diagonalization: Diagonalization-Based Optimization

 \section{Diagonalization-Based Optimization}

 In this section, we introduce an optimization leveraging the diagonalization of the reservoir matrix $W$.
 By decomposing $ W = PDP^{-1} $, we reformulate the reservoir step into a pointwise form, where each state component evolves independently according to its corresponding eigenvalue.
-This simplification drastically reduce the amount of computation needed to compute the activity and output of a linear ESN.
+Recall that the set of diagonalizable matrices forms a set of full Lebesgue measure in the space of all square matrices; therefore, a randomly chosen matrix is diagonalizable with probability one \citep{horn2012matrix}.
+This simplification drastically reduces the amount of computation needed to compute the activity and output of a linear ESN.